Standlake: Social history

 A school in Standlake was mentioned in 1672 and bequests to fund the education of Standlake were made in 1711 and 1721.
 Classes were held in St. Giles' church until 1846, when a schoolroom and schoolmaster's house were built on land given by Magdalen College.
 The building was enlarged in 1866, 1874 and 1894.
 In 1939 the school was reorganised as a junior and infants' school and in 1947 it became a Voluntary controlled school.
 The school was enlarged again in 1969 and continues to serve the parishes of Standlake and Northmoor.

 Standlake had a lending library, established with the support of the Rector by 1877, and which continued intermittently until the 20th century.
 In 1924 it was superseded by a new library at the village school, which served the village until 1964 when it was succeeded by Oxfordshire County Council's mobile library service.In about 1921 a converted army hut was erected as Standlake's first village hall.
 It was replaced by the present community centre in 1989.
 In 1954 a second army hut was erected as a youth club.
 It was replaced by a purpose built club building in 1963.
 Longwood House on Abingdon Road was built in the 1920s.
 Barbara Dockar Drysdale founded the Mulberry Bush School for severely disturbed children at the house in 1948.

 Amenities

 Standlake has a car repair garage, two camp sites and a Post Office and general store.
 There are various small to medium-sized businesses both within the village and on two light industrial parks in the parish.
-Standlake Arena is a locally owned and run 1/4 mi oval racing circuit that hosts stock and banger car racing throughout the year.
+Standlake Arena is a locally owned and run 1/4 mi oval racing circuit near Stanton Harcourt that hosts stock and banger car racing throughout the year.
 Oxford Downs Cricket Club has its ground at Standlake.
 It is a member of The Home Counties Premier Cricket League and The Cherwell Cricket League.
 The Standlake Players is an amateur theatrical society.
 Established in October 2007 by a group of villagers and other locals, the group has held productions in Standlake village hall.
 Standlake is surrounded by numerous artificial lakes dug for the commercial extraction of gravel.
 Many are now stocked with fish and popular with anglers; others are used for aquatic sports such as windsurfing.